patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/pagination/pagination.md

 id: Pagination
 section: components
 ---
+A **pagination** component gives users more navigational capability on pages with content views.

-Add pagination above and below content views so users can easily navigate as they read through listed items on a page.
+Add pagination above and below content views so that users can easily navigate as they read through listed items on a page.

 <img src="./img/full-page.png" alt="Example of pagination on full page table" />